GoogleChrome/web.dev/src/site/content/en/blog/building-a-breadcrumbs-component/index.md

 ### JavaScript

-Regardless of the type of router you use in your site or application, when a user interacts with the breadcrumbs, the URL needs to be updated, and the user shown the appropriate page.
-Two critical user experience measures are handled by Javascript here: select has changed and eager select change event firing prevention.
+First, regardless of the type of router you use in your site or application, when a user changes the breadcrumbs, the URL needs to be updated and the user shown the appropriate page.
+Second, to normalize the user experience, make sure no unexpected navigations happen when users are just browsing `<select>` options.

+Two critical user experience measures to be handled by JavaScript: select has changed and eager `<select>` change event firing prevention.

-The eager change event prevention is needed due to the use of a `<select>` element.
-On Windows Edge, and probably other browsers too, the select `changed` event fires as the user navigates options with the keyboard.
+The eager event prevention is needed due to the use of a `<select>` element.
+On Windows Edge, and probably other browsers too, the select `changed` event fires as the user browses options with the keyboard.
 This is why I called it eager, as the user has only pseudo selected the option, like a hover or focus, yet hasn't confirmed the choice with `enter` or a `click`.
-The eager event firing makes this component category change feature inaccessible, because opening the select box and simply browsing an item, will fire the event and change the page, before the user is ready.
+The eager event makes this component category change feature inaccessible, because opening the select box and simply browsing an item will fire the event and change the page, before the user is ready.

 #### A better `<select>` changed event